ThinkUpLLC/ThinkUp/docs/source/install/backup.rst

 **Restore Your ThinkUp Backup**

 In :doc:`Settings>Application
-</userguide/settings/application>`,you can upload a ThinkUp backup file under the "Restore Your Thinkup Database."
+</userguide/settings/application>`, you can upload a ThinkUp backup file under the "Restore Your Thinkup Database."
 Click on the "Choose File" button to upload your ThinkUp backup file and restore it.
 This restore operation will overwrite your entire existing database; use with caution.